-Dustin writes in his autobiography, “I had an idea that would get Goldust back into the ring.
+In his autobiography, Dustin writes, “I had an idea that would get Goldust back into the ring.
 ‘Vince, I want to do something different with this character.’
 I had a person in mind to help Goldust become a crazy, bizarre type of bondage character.
 I had this picture of being led around on a dog leash with a collar and a ball gag in my mouth.
 Luna Vachon was the perfect fit for the role.
-Vince gave me the go-ahead and it turned out to be awesome.”
+Vince gave me the go-ahead, and it turned out to be awesome.”

-For the next few months, Goldust would come out as different characters/outfits each week, such as Marilyndust (dressed as Marilyn Manson), Sabledust, a baby in a diaper, and even one week did a pretty good impression of his father Dusty Rhodes.
-It was interesting for a while but eventually, crowds lost interest and Goldust was seemingly in trouble again.
-Dustin felt he needed to gain back some of the controversies of his 96/97 character and to do this he still had one more idea he’d been keeping close to his chest.
+For the next few months, Goldust would come out as different characters/outfits each week, such as Marilyndust (dressed as Marilyn Manson), Sabledust, a baby in a diaper, and even one week did a pretty good impression of his father, Dusty Rhodes.
+It was interesting for a while, but eventually, crowds lost interest, and Goldust was seemingly in trouble again.
+Dustin felt he needed to gain back some of the controversies of his 96/97 character.
+To do this, he still had one more idea he’d been keeping close to his chest.

 Double D’s for Goldust – Pitching the Idea of Breast Implants

-Vince Russo writes in his autobiography, “Moments before we were about to pronounce the character dead, I got a call from Dustin.
+In his autobiography, Vince Russo writes, “Moments before we were about to pronounce the character dead, I got a call from Dustin.

 “‘Vince, I’ve got an idea,’ he said.
 ‘Tell Vince if he pays me one million dollars, I will get implants.